Symmetry and quantitative stability for the parallel surface fractional torsion problem: Introduction

 In Section \ref{sect_quant_estimates} we present a quantitative version of the fractional Hopf lemma introduced in~\cite[Proposition 3.3]{fall2015overdetermined}.
 Section \ref{sect_approx_1d} uses the previous results in order to get a quantitative stability estimate in one direction.
 Lastly, in Section \ref{sect_proofstability} we complete the proof of Theorem \ref{theorem2} by passing from the approximate symmetry in one direction to the desired quantitative symmetry result following an idea used in \cite{ciraolo2018rigidity}.

 Section~\ref{1A197} presents an example that shows that the dependence of the constant~$C_*$ in Theorem~\ref{theorem2} upon the diameter of the domain cannot be removed.
+In Section \ref{sect8} we describe some possible generalization of Theorems \ref{theorem1} and \ref{theorem2}.
 A technical observation of geometric type is placed in Appendix~\ref{APP:A}.

 In general, we believe that the auxiliary results developed in this article, such as the boundary Harnack estimate for antisymmetric $s$-harmonic functions and the corresponding quantitative version of the fractional Hopf lemma are of independent interest and can be used in other contexts too.